 Use the right oral hygiene aids and instruments (such as an electric toothbrush, Airfloss, and interproximal massagers/cleaners) with the correct technique.

 See a good dentist or hygienist for at least an hour session every six months.

-To professionally remove plaque build-up and tartar takes between 30 and 75 minutes – depending on your degree of oral hygiene between cleaning sessions.
+Professionally removing plaque build-up and tartar takes between 30 and 75 minutes, depending on your degree of oral hygiene between cleaning sessions.
 The more you clean, the less the hygienist has to!
-At Cap City Dental we may use a colouring ‘disclosing’ solution to show you where the plaque has accumulated – you may be shocked!
+At Cap City Dental, we may use a colouring ‘disclosing’ solution to show you where the plaque has accumulated – you may be shocked!
 Your gum pockets may be deepening, showing greater loss of supporting bone.

 Red, swollen and painful gums that bleed on brushing are a sign of inflammation caused by the bacterial infection of plaque.
 It’s a red warning signal.
 Bleeding gums are ‘wounds’ in the body and may allow infection into the bloodstream!
 If you notice these signs, you must visit your dentist without delay.
 Prevention has to be the optimal approach since even the best dentistry cannot improve on nature!